Sidney Arnold Pakeman: Military service

 He served in the British Army in the Wiltshire Regiment 4th Battalion, attached to the Gloucestershire Regiment, during the First World War.
 On the 18 June 1917 he was awarded the Military Cross as a lieutenant for conspicuous gallantry and devotion to duty.
 He led his company in the most gallant manner and personally tried to cut gaps in the enemy’s wire.
 Later, although wounded, he remained at his post during a battle on 6–7 April 1917 at Maissemy, France.

 Academic career

 He obtained a Master of Arts degree from Sidney Sussex College, Cambridge and joined the Ceylon University College in 1921 serving as lecturer and thereafter Professor of Modern History and Economics until 1942.

 Ceylon Defence Force

 He joined the Ceylon Defence Force as a volunteer officer in the Ceylon Cadet Battalion.
 Promoted to Brevet Colonel, he served as the Commanding officer of the Ceylon Cadet Battalion from 1932 to 1938 and was confirmed in the rank of colonel.
-In 1937 he received an OBE (Military Division) for his role as Officer Commanding, Ceylon Cadet Battalion, Ceylon Defence Force.
+In the 1937 Coronation Honours he received an OBE (Military Division) for his role as Officer Commanding, Ceylon Cadet Battalion, Ceylon Defence Force.